inet-framework/inet-tutorials/configurator/doc/step1.md

 ###  About IPv4NetworkConfigurator

 In INET simulations, configurator modules are responsible for assigning IP addresses to network nodes, and for setting up their routing tables.
 Essentially, configurator modules simulate a real life network administrator.
-There are various configuratorosdfz sdf models in INET (`IPv4NetworkConfigurator`, `FlatNetworkConfigurator`, etc.), but this tutorial is about the features of `IPv4NetworkConfigurator`, which we will refer to as **configurator**.
+There are various configurator models in INET (`IPv4NetworkConfigurator`, `FlatNetworkConfigurator`, etc.), but this tutorial is about the features of `IPv4NetworkConfigurator`, which we will refer to as **configurator**.
 The following is a broad review of the configurator's features and operation, these and others will be discussed in detail in the following steps.